ut-computing/easel/README.md

 ### Thoughts

 - Enforce directories? (e.g., pages, assignments, modules)
+    - Or when pushing a component, save its filepath in the db
+- Component files that only have yaml (no md or html), should the extension be yaml or stay consistent with md?
-- We should enable expressing dates/times that are relative to the section meeting time (e.g., beginning of class, end of class)
+- We should enable expressing dates/times that are relative to the section meeting time (e.g., beginning of class, end of class, Fridays)
 - would it be worth adding in grading stuff eventually?
 - Some fields would be useful to Easel but not necessary for instructor edits (e.g., record ids, component status).